gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 ### Incremental builds trade-off of this method

-Another disadvantage of this method is that because your site has to be rebuilt every time you make a change you will not be able to take advantage of incremental builds.
+Another disadvantage of querying all of your data in `gatsby-node.js` is that your site has to be rebuilt every time you make a change, so you will not be able to take advantage of incremental builds.

 ## Modifying pages created by core or plugins